The Kona Tradition by C. B. Smith-

 Once picked, coffee is off to the mill.
 The assortment of farm vehicles found at the pulping mill is indeed colorful with WWII Jeeps, trusty and rusty 4 X 4’s with non-functioning odometers/license plates and the occasional newer pickup truck.
 Sometimes only a single bag emerges from the trunk of the family car.

 The coffee beans are then washed clear with pure volcanic aquifer water- some of the purest water in the world and now the beans will be dried to the parchment stage.
-For best results, the beans are laid out on the hoshidana *( above- ground drying platforms) so that Kona’s warm sun and gentle breezes will dry the precious beans to the correct moisture level.
+For best results, the beans are laid out on the hoshidana *( Japanese for above- ground drying platforms) so that Kona’s warm sun and gentle breezes will dry the precious beans to the correct moisture level.

 The drying beans are watched closely and raked often for uniform drying.
 The hoshidana is cleverly constructed so that at the first sign of a rain shower, a roof can be quickly drawn over the entire platform, protecting the beans.
 Some processors elect to use forced hot air in large containers to speed up the drying beans, and many purists claim they can actually taste the difference between sun-dried and kiln-dried.
 The connoisseur avers that the sun dried beans maintain more of the delicate mellow flavor associated with Kona’s coffee.
 This is the *parchment* stage which had followed follows the *cherry* stage.